-The shank, the often neglected lower leg, is one of the most flavorful parts of the animal.
+The shank, the often neglected lower leg, is one of the most flavorful parts of an animal.
 Naturally lean, they contain loads of collagen, which gives a silky smooth sauce and a luscious texture to the meat after slow cooking.
 The marrow in the bone is a treat as well.

 1. Rub the shanks with salt and heat the olive oil in a heavy bottomed pot over medium high heat.
 Preheat your oven to 350°F.

 2. Brown the shanks, working in batches if your pot is not large enough.
 About 8-10 minutes.